codedtt/voice-care-assistant/README.md

 ⚙️ Environment Variables
 The project requires you to create a backend/.env file to securely store all necessary API keys and configuration settings.

 GEMINI_API_KEY	Your Google AI Studio API Key.
-Required for embeddings and RAG generation.
-AIzaSy...
 PINECONE_API_KEY	Your Pinecone API Key.
-Required for the vector database connection.	a0000000-0000-0000-0000-000000000000 PINECONE_INDEX	The name of the Pinecone index used by the RAG system.	faq-index PORT	The local port the backend API server will run on.
+PINECONE_INDEX	The name of the Pinecone index used by the RAG system.	faq-index PORT	The local port the backend API server will run on.
 3000